 Meeting with a Genetic Counselor

 If you choose to get a genetic test, your genetic counselor will explain and have you sign a consent form, along with helping you find out if genetic testing is covered by your insurance.
-They will also review and help interpret your genetic test results.
+After the test, they will review and help interpret your results.
 Finally, your counselor will help you plan next steps, such as additional screening or entry into a clinical trial.

 Questions to Ask a Genetic Counselor

-- What are the medical, financial, and psychological risks of getting a genetic test?
+- What are the potential medical, financial, and psychological risks of getting a genetic test?

 - What is the testing process like?

 - Is this test covered by my insurance?

 - What will the results of the test tell me?

 - What can I do with the information I get?